mahmoudawny/mobile-flashcards/README.md

 ### Notification

-The App sends a daily notification at a fixed time to remind users to study!
+* The App sends a daily notification at a fixed time to remind users to study.
+* Today's notification will be cleared if at least one quiz is finished.

 ## Installation